Lagunas de Ruidera, Castile-La Mancha, Spain

 - Statistics / Weather / Helpful Links

 Looking for Lagunas de Ruidera cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Often called the most beautiful waterscape in Spain, the Lagunas de Ruidera (Ruidera Lakes) hold a special spot in both literature and in the Castile-La Mancha Region.
 Parts of this series of 15 lakes feature prominently in Cervantes’ Don Quixote.
 Indeed, coming upon this series of connected lakes and pools in the midst of the desert-like vista of La Mancha, it would be easy to take flights of fancy such as old Alonso Quijano did.
 One might not remake themselves as Don Quixote, but the mysterious origins and path of the waters from pool to pool is enough to make the viewer believe in the impossible.